Kile-Asmussen/mintymacks/README.md

 This is a chess library with the following features:

 - Bit-board board state representation
-- Legal move generation
+- Legal move generation and a simple perft
 - Array board representation for setup
 - Zobrist hashing with move deltas
 - Algebraic notation
 - FEN parsing
 - PGN parsing
 - UCI parsing and printing
+- UCI protocol engine loading and interaction through Tokio
+- ECO opening database

 It is extensively tested, including verifying the move generation correctness against Stockfish

-# See also

-- mintymacks_tui --- a terminal user interface for analyzing games, playing games against engines, or playing engines against each other
-- mintymacks_engine --- a minimax-based engine using this library